Since CSS3 came into the world, we’ve encountered web fonts (also known as Web Fonts) on almost every website, whether it’s a WordPress site or not.

 Downloading Google Fonts

-First option (less recommended) – Download all Google Fonts in a single file from the Google repository on Github and check the Google link to obtain the CSS.
+First option (less recommended) – Download all Google Fonts in a single file from the Google repository on Github and obtain the CSS manually.

-For example, if you want the CSS for the Assistant font which I use in this blog, copy the following address to your address bar to get the necessary CSS based on the weights of the font you added:
+For example, if you want the CSS for the Assistant font, copy the following address to your address bar to get the necessary CSS based on the weights you need:

-Second option (recommended) – Use an excellent tool that allows you to download the specific font(s) you need and generates the necessary CSS for you.
-The tool is called google-webfont-loader, and it’s very simple and convenient to use.
+Second option (recommended) – Use the Google Webfonts Helper tool, which allows you to download the specific font(s) you need and generates the necessary CSS for you.

 Using Google Webfont Loader